🚀 NEW: Stop copying generic prompts. Learn the 7-part formula to build your own.Get the Ultimate Guide →

 💡 Expert Advice & Considerations

-Don't waste time using Claude to generate generic lecture notes or lab protocols - instead, focus on using it to analyze and improve your assessment methods, such as creating customized rubrics or evaluating student learning outcomes.
+The biggest misconception is that you should use this to generate generic lecture notes or lab protocols - instead, focus on using it to analyze and improve your assessment methods, such as creating customized rubrics or evaluating student learning outcomes.

 Advanced Prompt Library